 Leonard, J. W. (1887).
 Industries of the Saginaws: Historical, Descriptive, and Statistical ….
 United States: J.M.
 Elstner & Company.

 Grave Robbers of Caseville – One story outlines a notorious crime that took place in 1870.
 At the time, Caseville was a boom town as it started the transition from lumbering to supporting a growing farming community.
 In the late 1800s, grave robbing was a common crime as medical schools’ demand for cadavers made a quick albeit dirty profit.

 Haunted and Spooky Thumb Ghost Sites – Michigan’s Upper Thumb is full of colorful history—from the boomtowns of the 1800s lumber era to today’s resorts and vacation homes.
 In addition, the Upper Thumb is full of abandoned places in Michigan and has long been acknowledged as an active paranormal country.

-Great Lakes Ship Travel in the 1800s – While railroads had been in service for much of southern Michigan’s major cities, excursion steamships were still a comfortable and viable option to get to Michigan’s northern resort areas.
+Great Lakes Ship Travel in the 1800s – While railroads had been in service for much of southern Michigan’s major cities, excursion steamships were still a comfortable and viable option to get to Michigan’s northern resort areas, including Port Austin.
 You could board a ship on a Friday evening, have dinner on board, and arrive in north Michigan the following day.